department-of-veterans-affairs/va.gov-team/products/content/content-strategy-ia-collaboration/family-member-hub/initiative-brief.md

 ## Discovery

 ### Assumptions/Risks
-> *Identify risks related to usability, value to users, feasibility/implementation, and viability given organizational constraints<sup>2</sup>.
-> Indicate how you'll validate/test against these risks.
-Inspired by [SVPG's Four Big Risks](https://www.svpg.com/four-big-risks/).*

-- **Value Risks** (will people use it):

-- **Usability Risks** (can people figure out how to use it):
+**Assumptions**

+**Risks**
 - Family members will continue to look for benefits information in the Veteran hubs more the family member hub (this is the current state)
 - Family members will get lost once sent into the Veteran hubs for certain tasks and applications
 - Organization of the family member hub may make it difficult to find benefits that pertain to the visitor (i.e. benefits specific to parents or survivors)
 - Loss of SEO with changes in placement, titles, and URLs

-- **[Technical] Feasibility Risks** (can we build it with available tech/data):

-- **Organizational Viability Risks/Constraints** (will there be a positive organizational impact):
-  - Examples: VA stakeholder testing, marketing, compliance requirements

-  -
+- Potential 404s
+- Resources and support only allows selecting one audience type - Veteran or family member - and some content will be for both audiences
+- Loss of trust from family members and caregivers if the findability of benefit information becomes more difficult
+- Stakeholders disagree or block the changes needed
+- Development work needed from teams outside Sitewide to support moving applications and tools

 ### Solution Scope

 **In Scope**